-The Jordan College of Agricultural Sciences and Technology offers you the education you will need to be a leader in agriculture and related sciences.
-We offer outstanding programs in the traditional areas of agriculture, including animal science, plant science, agricultural education, viticulture and agricultural business.
+The Jordan College of Agricultural Sciences and Technology's seven departments offers outstanding programs to prepare leaders in the traditional areas of agriculture, including animal science, plant science, agricultural education, viticulture and agricultural business.

 We also offer distinguished programs in areas uniquely related to agriculture, including industrial technology, food science and nutrition, enology, child development and family science.

 Emphasizing student, faculty and industry research partnerships

 Made possible by a generous gift from the Bud and Dee Jordan family, the $24.5 million Jordan Agricultural Research Center is the first of its kind on a CSU campus.

 Designed to change and grow with the latest scientific needs, the 30,000-foot facility opened in 2016 to link agriculture, science, mathematics and engineering students and faculty with industry leaders to nurture a cohesive research environment.

 Our 1,000-acre on-campus University Agricultural Laboratory gives Jordan College students, classes and faculty unparalleled access to the nation’s most productive and diversified agricultural area through study, research and work experience.

 The on-campus animal units (beef cattle, dairy, swine, poultry, quarter horses, sheep) are managed 24/7 by students, staff and faculty.
 The UAL also includes table, raisin and wine grape vineyards, tree fruit and nut orchards, vegetable and row crops (that produce our state-wide renowned sweet corn), a horticulture unit, greenhouse and tissue culture laboratory).